Apocalypse Now: Plot

-In 1969, during the Vietnam War, jaded MACV-SOG operative Captain Benjamin L. Willard is summoned to I Field Force headquarters in Nha Trang.
-The officers there tell him that U.S. Army Special Forces Colonel Walter E. Kurtz is waging a brutal war against NVA, Viet Cong, and Khmer Rouge forces without permission from his commanders.
-He is based at a remote jungle outpost in eastern Cambodia, where he commands American, Montagnard, and local Khmer militia troops who worship Kurtz.
-Willard is ordered to "terminate Kurtz's command... with extreme prejudice."
+In 1969, during the Vietnam War, MACV-SOG operative Captain Benjamin L. Willard is summoned to I Field Force headquarters in Nha Trang.
+The officers there tell him that U.S. Army Special Forces Colonel Walter E. Kurtz is waging a brutal war against North Vietnamese Army, Viet Cong, and Khmer Rouge forces without permission from his commanders.
+Kurtz is based at a remote jungle outpost in eastern Cambodia, where he commands American, Montagnard, and local Khmer militia troops who worship him.
+Willard is ordered to "terminate [Kurtz's] command... with extreme prejudice."
 He joins a U.S. Navy river patrol boat (PBR) commanded by the Chief Petty Officer Phillips, with crewmen Lance Johnson, "Chef" Hicks, and "Mr. Clean" Miller to quietly navigate up the Nùng River to Kurtz's outpost.

-Before reaching the coastal mouth of the Nùng, they rendezvous with the 1st Squadron, 9th Cavalry Regiment—a helicopter-borne air assault unit of the elite 1st Cavalry Division, commanded by Lieutenant Colonel Bill Kilgore—to discuss safe entry into the river.
-Kilgore is initially inattentive, as he has not received word about their mission through normal channels.
-However, he becomes more engaged after discovering that Lance, a well-known surfer, is in the group.
-Kilgore, an avid surfer himself, agrees to escort them through the Nùng's Viet Cong-held coastal mouth.
-The helicopter squadron, playing "Ride of the Valkyries" on loudspeakers, raids at dawn with a napalm strike.
+Before reaching the coastal mouth of the Nùng, they rendezvous with the 1st Squadron, 9th Cavalry Regiment, a helicopter-borne air assault unit of the 1st Cavalry Division commanded by Lieutenant Colonel Bill Kilgore, to coordinate safe entry into the river.
+Kilgore hasn't been briefed on Willard's mission but becomes more engaged after discovering that Lance, a well-known fellow surfer, is with him.
+Kilgore agrees to escort the boat through the Nùng's Viet Cong-held coastal mouth and a full-scale air assault is executed on the village with "Ride of the Valkyries" playing on loudspeakers.

-Resisting Kilgore’s attempts to convince Lance to surf with him on the newly conquered beach, Willard gathers the sailors to board the PBR and continue on their mission.
-During a bout of downtime, Willard and Chef are jumped by a tiger while trying to fetch mangos.
-The surprise of this event leads to Chef having a brief mental breakdown, leading Willard to start seeing cracks form in the crew.
-Tension arises as Willard insists on the priority of his mission over the Chief's usual patrol objectives.
+Resisting Kilgore's attempts to convince Lance to surf with him on the newly conquered beach, Willard gathers the sailors to board the PBR and continue their mission.
+Going ashore to find mangos, Willard and Chef are surprised by a tiger, leading Chef to have a brief mental breakdown.
+Willard starts seeing cracks form in the crew.
+Tensions rise when Willard insists on the priority of his mission over the Chief's usual patrol objectives.
+Willard partially reveals his orders to convince the Chief of the mission's importance.

-Slowly making their way upriver, Willard partially reveals his orders to the Chief to convince him that the mission is important and should proceed despite the difficulties they’ve encountered.
-As Willard studies Kurtz's dossier, he is struck by the mid-career sacrifice Kurtz made by leaving a prestigious Pentagon assignment to join Special Forces, all but destroying his chances for career advancement.

-At a remote U.S. Army outpost, Willard and Lance seek information on what is upriver and receive a dispatch bag containing both official and personal mail.
-Unable to find any commanding officer, Willard orders the Chief to continue.
-Willard learns via the dispatch that another MACV-SOG operative, Special Forces Captain Richard Colby, was sent on an earlier mission identical to Willard's and has since joined Kurtz.
+As Willard studies Kurtz's dossier, he is shocked by Kurtz's mid-career sacrifice by leaving a prestigious Pentagon assignment to join Special Forces, all but destroying his chances for career advancement.
+At a remote U.S. Army outpost, the boat receives a dispatch bag containing both official and personal mail.
+Willard learns that another MACV-SOG operative, Special Forces Captain Richard Colby, was sent on an earlier mission identical to Willard's and has since joined Kurtz.